PayGov-Dev/PayGov-Embedded-API/FORM_ENTITY_REFERENCE.md

 ## Complete Example Integration

-This example shows a static HTML file you can edit and open from your desktop:
+This example shows a static HTML file you can edit and open:

 ```html
 <!DOCTYPE html>